gordondms/data-analytics-power-bi-report418/README.md

 - [Full Name] column was created based on combination of [First Name] and [Last Name] columns
 - Column referencing the original source file was deleted
 - Columns were renamed (where appropriate) based on standard naming conventions

+## Milestone 3: Creating the Data Model

+### Task 1: Creating a date table covering the entire period of time in the dataset

+DAX formulae were then used to add the following columns:
+- Day of Week
+- Month Number (i.e. Jan = 1, Dec = 12 etc.)
+- Month Name
+- Quarter
+- Year
+- Start of Year
+- Start of Quarter
+- Start of Month
+- Start of Week